landonperk/Shakespeare-Reviews/README.md

 You are able to sort through the reviews by "Highest Rated", "Lowest Rated", "Newest" and "Oldest".

 ### Average Play Rating
-After all the reviews have been assigned a play an average rating is calculated and displayed as a star rating
+After all the reviews have been assigned to a play an average rating is calculated and displayed as a star rating.

 ### Show Play Reviews
 You are able to see the reviews of any Shakespeare play by clicking the "Show Reviews" buttons.